healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).

 Over a trillion web searches each year leverage Schema.org to provide exact, meaningful results directly to the information intended.
-In its role providing meaning (semantics) to structured data on the web, Schema.org provides content managers with machine-actionable data, and is the most powerful driver of the next generation Internet - the Internet of Data.
+In its role providing meaning (semantics) to structured data on the web, Schema.org provides content managers with machine-actionable data, moving us closer to the next generation Internet - the Internet of Data.

 But what about Healthcare data?
 -----